arlac77/multi-path-matcher/README.md

 ## matcher

-Find best match for a given path
+Find best match for a given path.

 ### Parameters